Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: after work drinks

-P&G is very small and it’s pretty casual.
+P&G is small and casual.
 If you want to dance, you can head upstairs to the Moveable Feast, but most people just come to P&G to drink wine and chew the fat.
-Since this place is so small yet so popular, crowds often spill out onto the pavement.
+Like at Leo’s, crowds often spill out onto the pavement.

 Price range: Mid